EAlmadi/Phase3_project/README.md

 - Jupyter Notebook: Development environment
 - Git: Commit and push to remote repository

-## Contributions
-Contributions to the Telecommunications Analysis are welcome!
-If you have any suggestions, bug fixes, or additional features you'd like to add to the dashoard, please feel free to submit a pull request or open an issue.

 ## Support
 For questions or support, please contact: